Introduction to Lap-Band

 Q: What about alcohol?

 A: Alcohol has a high number of calories.
 It also breaks down vitamins.
-An occasional glass of wine or other alcoholic beverage, though, is not considered harmful to weight loss.
+An occasional glass of wine or other alcoholic beverages, though, is not considered harmful to weight loss.

 Q: Will I need plastic surgery for the surplus skin when I have lost a lot of weight?